SteveBeeblebrox/Strongly-JS/README.md

 Complex types are actually just helper functions that give more control over allowed values.
 All of the following reuire one (or more) arguments.
 Complex types can be chained together.
 + `ARRAYOF`: Unlike the `ARRAY` type which allows an array containing any values, the `ARRAYOF` complex type restricts what values the array can contain based off of the type passed to it.
 + `NULLABLE`: This complex type allows `null` or whatever value is passed to it.
++ `TUPLEOF`: The tuple type is a work in progress.
 ## Strongly Typed Functions
 ### Creation
 #### Arguments